moorepants/learn-multibody-dynamics/sympy.rst

 You'll need to solve `linear systems of equations`_ often in this book.
 SymPy offers `a number of ways to do this`_, but the best way to do so if you know a set of equations are linear in specific variables is the method described below.
-First, you should know you have equations of this form:
+First, you should confirm you have equations of this form:

 .. math::